zio/zio-config/docs/automatic-derivation-of-config-descriptor.md

 Take a look at the magnolia examples in `zio-config`.
 One of them is provided here for quick access.

-Note:  `zio-config-shapeless` is an alternative to `zio-config-magnolia` to support scala 2.11 projects.
-It will be deprecated once we find users have moved on from scala 2.11.

-Also, there are a few differences when it comes to scala-3 for auto-matic derivation.
-Refer scala-3 section in this page for specific differences.
-Most of them, is an intentional reduction in the number of moving parts in the entire mechanism of auto-derivation, plus, a few subtle limitations.

 ### Example